0ad/lobby-bots/README.md

 You should now be able to connect to this XMPP server using any XMPP client.

-### 1.2 Install python3 and SleekXMPP
+### 1.2 Install Python and Slixmpp

-* The lobby bots are implemented in Python 3 and use SleekXMPP to connect to the lobby.
+* The lobby bots are implemented in Python 3 and use Slixmpp to connect to the lobby.
 Right now only Python 3.7 is supported.
 Install these dependencies using:

     ```
-    $ apt-get install python3.7 python3-sleekxmpp
+    $ apt-get install python3 python3-slixmpp
     ```

-* Confirm that the SleekXmpp version is 1.3.1 or later:
+* Confirm that Slixmpp is installed:

     ```
-    pip3 show sleekxmpp
+    pip3 show slixmpp
     ```

 * If you would like to run the rating bot, you will need to install SQLAlchemy for python3: